Massage for Sports Injuries: What is Scar Tissue and How Can Massage Help As We Age?

 - Going back and forth acts like a pumping system for your muscles and speeds recovery

-If sharp pain persists beyond a few days get thee to either a sports massage therapist who’s experienced with injury recovery work.
+If sharp pain persists beyond a few days get thee to either a sports massage therapist who’s experienced with injury recovery work and related massage techniques.

 - A great practitioner should be able to get you back to the gym (or class or road, etc.) after a session or two.